Consistency-guided Prompt Learning for Vision-Language Models: Introduction

 Extensive experiments on three common evaluation settings, including base-to-novel generalization, domain generalization, and cross-dataset evaluation, demonstrate the strong performances of CoPrompt.
-In the base-to-novel generalization task, CoPrompt outperforms existing methods on 11 benchmark datasets (as illustrated in Figure \ref{fig:intro}), achieving a 2.09\% improvement on novel classes and a 1.93\% improvement on the harmonic mean (as shown in Table \ref{tab:intro}) over MaPLe, the previous SOTA.
-Importantly, our improvements do not come at the expense of the performance of the base class, which also achieves a 1.72\% improvement over MaPLe.
-Additionally, CoPrompt achieves considerable improvements over existing methods on cross-dataset evaluation and domain generalization.
+In the base-to-novel generalization task, CoPrompt outperforms existing methods on 11 benchmark datasets, achieving a 1.13\% improvement in novel classes and a 0.51\% improvement in the harmonic mean over the previous SOTA.
+Importantly, our improvements do not come at the expense of the performance of the base class, which also exhibits robust performance.
+Additionally, CoPrompt achieves considerable improvements over existing methods on cross-dataset evaluation.
 An extensive ablation study confirms the importance of each component of the proposed method.
-In summary, this paper makes the following contributions: (\textbf{1}) We propose a consistency-enforced fine-tuning method for large foundation models that enables learning a new task from a few samples without losing its zero-shot generalizability. (\textbf{2}) Our method incorporates the knowledge of a pre-trained LLM with consistency constraints on the text branch and data augmentations on the image branch to improve the generalization further. (\textbf{3}) Our method combines the two strong paradigms of tuning foundation models, prompting and adapter, into a single framework to improve performance on new tasks. (\textbf{4}) We set a new state-of-the-art for a range of evaluation suites, including base-to-novel generalization, cross-dataset recognition, and domain generalization.
+In summary, this paper makes the following contributions: (\textbf{1}) We propose a consistency-enforced fine-tuning method for large foundation models that enables learning a new task from a few samples without losing zero-shot generalizability. (\textbf{2}) Our method incorporates the knowledge of a pre-trained LLM with consistency constraints on the text branch and data augmentations on the image branch to improve the generalization further. (\textbf{3}) Our method combines the two strong paradigms of tuning foundation models, prompting and adapter, into a single framework to improve performance on new tasks. (\textbf{4}) We set a new state-of-the-art for a range of evaluation suites, including base-to-novel generalization and cross-dataset recognition.